malach-it/developers.boruta/docs/provider-configuration/clients/security.md

-# Clients configuration
+# Clients configuration | Security

-Client attributes help __manage the authorization capabilities for OAuth 2.0 and satellites flows__.
+Client attributes help to __manage the authorization capabilities for OAuth 2.0 and satellites flows__.
 They provide a high level of customization helping the server to be integrated within infrastructures seamlessly.
 Those configuration help the flows to be both business and technically adapted for the addressed use case.

 :::note Parameters sections
 [OAuth clients](/docs/provider-configuration/configure-clients) can be customized through either the [Administration API](/api/list-clients) or the user interface providing 4 __categories of settings__: